spree/spree-api-v2-js-sdk/README.md

 ### `create`

-Creates new Cart and returns it attributes.
+Creates a new Cart and returns its attributes.

 **Required token:** [Bearer token](#bearer-token) if logged in user